NicolaPicciafuoco/ethical_hacking_project/README.md

 Follow these steps to install and set up the project:

-1. Clone this repository.
+1. Clone this repository(git clone https://github.com/NicolaPicciafuoco/ethical_hacking_project.git).
 2. Install Python if you haven't already.
 3. Install Flask using `pip install Flask`.
-4. Set up the SQLite database.

 ## 🎮 Usage

 To use the project:

-1. Start the Flask server.
+1. Start the Flask server whit run: flask --app app.py run
-2. Visit the login page and experiment with SQL injection.
+2. Visit the login page(http://127.0.0.1:5000/) and experiment with SQL injection.

 ## 🤝 Contributing

-Contributions to improve this educational project are welcome!
-Please follow the guidelines outlined in the CONTRIBUTING.md file.
+the project was dobe by
 ## 📜 License

-This project is licensed under the [License Name].
+This project is licensed under the M.I.T. license.
 See the LICENSE file for details.